dialupnoises/unitconvert/README.md

     };

 This function accepts two arguments, `code` and `callback`. `code` is the ISO currency code, while `callback` is a function that accepts `err` and `price`.
 Price should be the purchasing power of gold in that currency; for example, if one troy ounce of gold (1 XAU) buys 1200 USD, you'd return 1200.
 Results are cached in-memory, so only one lookup is done until you create another `Converter` object.

+The `err` result is a standard `Error` object, but with a `fromInput` property if it came from the input.
+That means for things like "invalid unit" it'll have that property, but for things like a failed HTTP request, it won't.
+I recommend only displaying the error to the end user if the error has that property.

 ### Crypto-Currency